 About a month ago, I shared a special activity I developed for Earth Day called Green Court Claims.
 You can read my blog post, "Green Companies?
 Let the Jury Decide!" for a full explanation of the activity.
 For now, I'll just share that students investigate companies' claims that their products are "green" or earth-friendly.
 Students research the facts behind the claim, discuss the arguments on both sides, and present those claims to their classmates.
 Their classmates become the jury and decide whether those claims are valid in order to reach a verdict.
 You'll find everything you need in this free lesson packet on my Science page on Teaching Resources.
 You'll find the Common Core Alignment details at the back of the packet.

 The first time I shared Green Court Claims, it was completely untested in the classroom.
 The only reason I shared it without testing it was because Earth Day was fast approaching and I felt it would be a perfect activity for that special day.
-So I asked a few bloggers to test out the lesson with their students, and Mandy Neal of Cooperative Learning 365 immediately offered to try it with her 4th grade class.
+So I asked a few bloggers to test out the lesson with their students, and Mandy Neal of Teaching with Simplicity immediately offered to try it with her 4th grade class.
 I was excited to learn that her class loved it, and that she felt it was a really worthwhile experience for them.
 You can read about their green claim investigations in her blog post, "You Be the Judge."
-After I heard back from Mandy and was assured that everything worked out as planned, I compiled all the directions and student printables in one packet to share with you.
+After I was assured that everything worked out as planned, I compiled all the directions and student printables in one packet to share with you.